bartonski/barton_juggling/README.md

     * a 'pattern' is a collection of throws and carries.

 \* This neglects starts and multiplexes, which is probably a serious oversight.

+## Minimum viable product for juggling tracker

+* Reliably detect props and hands, exclude noise
+* Reliably track paths of props and hands
+* Detect throw and catch positions
+* Output position of hand, prop, throw and catch as text, image or video.